Pregnant Rihanna Shines Bright Like a Diamond at Fenty Beauty Event - E! Online

 Shine bright like a diamond, mom!

 Rihanna certainly sparkled at an event celebrating the launch of her Fenty Beauty brand at ULTA Beauty in Los Angeles Saturday, March 12.
-The pregnant singer, who is expecting her first child with A$AP Rocky, wore a long sleeve, silver twisted crop top and a matching sparkling column maxi skirt.
+The pregnant singer, who is expecting her first child with A$AP Rocky, wore a custom Coperni outfit made up of a long sleeve, silver twisted crop top and a matching sparkling column maxi skirt.

 She accessorized her growing baby bump with a delicate silver chain, and also sported a silver bracelet and diamond hoop earrings.
 Rihanna completed the look with a high ponytail.